oVirt/ovirt-site/source/feature/engine-cleanup.html.md

 3. Reset an exiting installation without dropping DB.
 Use cases, fix failed upgrade or a corrupted installation

-        Next 'Manual' steps: yum remove engine
-                             yum install engine
+        Next required 'Manual' steps: yum remove engine yum install engine
-                             engine-setup should know how to reuse this DB (upgrade if necessary)
+                             engine-setup (it should know how to reuse this DB and upgrade if necessary)

-Note 1: This utility is not intended to leave the hosts clean for other application to reuse - only to be reused by a freoVirt Manager Note 2: Preserve DB is not intended to relocate db from local to remote and vice verse - Need to provide a procedure to do that.
+Note 1: This utility is not intended to leave the hosts clean for other application to reuse - only to be reused by a freoVirt Manager

+Note 2: Preserve DB is not intended to relocate db from local to remote and vice verse - Need to provide a procedure to do that.

 Note 3: It will not remove any export, including the one it created during last installation.
 If we wish for engine-setup to reuse this is enhancement to for engine-setup.

 ### Benefit to oVirt

-What is the benefit to the oVirt project?
-If this is a major capability update, what has changed?
-If this is a new feature, what capabilities does it bring?
-Why will oVirt become a better distribution or project because of this feature?
+This feature saved the need to re-install the host OS if a re-install of the engine is required.
+Currently in some cases even an initial installation failure may require clean install

 ### Dependencies / Related Features